A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Network architecture and training

 \subsection{Twin-decoder architecture}

-The general structure of the twin-decoder proposed in this contribution is shown in figure \ref{fig:dualdecoder}.
+The general autoencoder architecture with twin-decoder proposed in this contribution is shown in figure \ref{fig:dualdecoder}.
 Its input consists in a boolean 1-channel 2D tensor containing the computing domain and the obstacle.
-Its outputs are (i) a 1-channel 2D tensor containing the reconstructed input, and (ii) a 3-channels 2D tensor containing the predicted velocity components and pressure fields.
+Its outputs are (i) a 1-channel 2D tensor containing the reconstructed input, and (ii) a 3-channels tensor containing the predicted velocity components and pressure fields.
 The encoder branch consists in stacked convolution-convolution-max-pooling blocks using $3 \times 3$ kernel size, stride size equal to 1, and zero-padding.
 The convolutional layers exploit rectified linear unit (ReLU) as activation functions.
 After every pooling operation, the number of kernels used for convolutional layers is doubled, until reaching the bottleneck.

-The decoder is composed of two branches, hereafter denoted "shape decoder" and "flow decoder".
+The decoder is composed of two branches, hereafter denoted by ``shape decoder'' and ``flow decoder''.
 Both decoder branches are composed of deconvolution-convolution-convolution blocks, and share similar structures.
 The deconvolution layers use $2 \times 2$ kernel size, stride size equal to 2, zero padding and ReLU activation.
 Symmetrically to the encoder branch, the number of kernels is halved after each block in the decoder branches.
 Finally, a convolutional layer with a $1\times 1$ kernel is applied to set the final number of channels (1 for the shape decoder, and 3 for the flow decoder).
-The output of our network hence contains 1-channel 2D tensor representing reconstructed input, and a 3-channel 2D tensor representing the velocity and pressure.
+The output of our network hence contains 1-channel tensor representing reconstructed input, and a 3-channel tensor representing the velocity and pressure.